Haivision/srt-rfc/draft-sharabayko-srt.md

   In other words, if it the sequence number of the first unacknowledged packet.

 RTT: 32 bits.
-: RTT value, in microseconds, estimated by the receiver based on the previous ACK-ACKACK packet exchange.
+: RTT value, in microseconds, estimated by the receiver based on the previous ACK/ACKACK packet pair exchange.

 RTT Variance: 32 bits.
 : The variance of the RTT estimate, in microseconds.